Quick Read: What You’ll Learn

 3. Ignoring pendant drop

-The bail adds 2–5mm to drop.
+The bail (the loop between pendant and chain) adds 2 to 6mm to the visible drop.
 An 18-inch chain with a 4mm bail sits at 18.5 inches effective.
+For larger pendants, subtract the bail length before ordering.

 4. Gold plating on higher-value pieces